microsoft/react-native-windows-samples/docs/debugging-javascript.md

         "isDynamic": true
     }
     ```
-    3. Ensure that Metro, your native app, and/or any browser Developer Tools are **not** already running
+    3. Make sure that Metro, your native app, and/or any browser Developer Tools are **not** already running
-    4. Ensure the new config is selected at the top of the *Run and Debug* sidebar
+    4. Make sure the new config is selected at the top of the *Run and Debug* sidebar
     5. Click on the ▶️ button or press `F5` in VS Code
     > Watch VS Code's *Debug Console* output for a successful debugger connection.
 This can be very slow, but VS Code should automatically launch Metro, establish the debugger connection, then launch your native app to download the bundle.
 6. **Option B:** Attach VS Code to Metro that's already running